Agnes Nanogak: Career

-Nanogak's father encouraged her to draw from an early age, and she was a part of the first generation of artists to provide drawings for Holman's printmaking program, which starting in the 1960s.
+Nanogak's father encouraged her to draw from an early age.
+She was part of the first generation of Inuit artists to provide drawings for Holman's printmaking program, starting in the 1960s.
 Her earliest drawings were completed using graphite pencils, however she opted to use colourful felt-tip pens when they became available to her in 1970.
 Her artwork is described as fluid, bold in colour, and having "nervous energy".
 Her early works centred on themes of childhood, drum songs, and Inuit life.
 Many of these drawings were later translated into prints, and by the end of her career she had contributed approximately one hundred forty images to a total of twenty annual print collections.
 Nanogak contributed to every print collection by the Holman artists' co-operative since 1967.
+In 1974, she collaborated with Caroline Leaf to produce the drawings for the National Film Board of Canada animated short, The Owl Who Married a Goose: An Eskimo Legend.

-Nanogak is famous for her contributions as the illustrator of the children's books Tales from the Igloo (1972), and More Tales from the Igloo (1986), which feature Inuit legends translated into English by Father Maurice Metayer.
+Nanogak is famous for her contributions as the illustrator of the children's books Tales from the Igloo (1972), and More Tales from the Igloo (1986), which feature Inuit legends translated into English by Father Maurice Metayer].

-Her stories and drawings reflect her father's Alaskan roots and the Mackenzie Delta/Copper Inuit culture of her mother and husband.
+Her stories and drawings reflect her father's Alaskan roots and the Mackenzie Delta / Copper Inuit culture of her mother and husband.
 Both her son and grandson, Billy and Rex Goose, are considered talented graphic artists.